hexhowk/openmw-fontscolor-for-SkyUI/docs/source/reference/postprocessing/omwfx.rst

 ########

 Shaders are written in a OpenMW specific ``*.omwfx`` format.
-This is a light wrapper around GLSL, so a basic understanding of GLSL should be aquired before attempting to write any shaders.
+This is a light wrapper around GLSL, so a basic understanding of GLSL should be acquired before attempting to write any shaders.
 Every shader must be contained within a single ``*.omwfx`` file, ``#include`` directives are currently unsupported.